 An employee returning to work may make a request to work flexibly, as set out in the Flexible Working Policy.
 Types of flexible work patterns include the consideration of flexi-time, part-time working, job share as well as other flexible working arrangements.

+Full consideration is given to the full range of flexible working arrangements when requested by those returning to work after maternity leave and these are arranged wherever possible in response to such requests.
+Details are in the relevant Flexible Working Policy and Procedure.

+Around or after the time of the birth, requests by the child’s non-pregnant parent, or the partner or nominated carer of an expectant parent, or intended parents (in the case of surrogacy) for flexible working arrangements are treated sympathetically.
+Details are in the relevant Flexible Working Policy and Procedure.

 Choosing not to return to work